Impact of first-order phase transitions on dark matter production in the scotogenic model

+For the two-step PT, we define the nucleation temperature of the first step as $T_{n1}$ and that of the second step $T_{n2}$.
+Note that the one-step$^*$ PT is necessarily first-order because the conditions $m_\eta/T_n>25$ demands $T_n$ to be very low temperature.

+Only the parameter sets with the symbol $^*$ can potentially influence the calculation of dark matter relic abundance.
+One can find that the parameter region affected by the PTs is limited.
+Therefore the previous studies on dark matter in the scotogenic model remain correct except for some specific parameter regions.
+However we emphasize that $19\%~(=333/1758)$ of two-step PTs can have an impact on the dark matter relic density, which is not small.
+Fig.~\ref{fig:numberanalysis} shows the distribution of the number of parameter sets as a function of $m_{\eta}/T_n$ for the one-step PTs and $\phi_2(T_{n2})/T_{n2}$ for the two-step PTs.
+The red vertical lines show the thresholds $m_\eta/T_n=25$ and $\phi_2(T_{n2})/T_{n2}=1$.
+The parameter sets with the symbol $^*$ in Tab.~\ref{tb:eachparameterregion} correspond to results on the right side of the red line in Fig.~\ref{fig:numberanalysis}.

-Fig.~\ref{fig:contour1} shows the contours of the thermal effective potential at $T=T_n$ for BM1 and BM2 where the nucleation temperature is determined as $T_n=23~\mathrm{GeV}$ for BM1 and $T_n=25~\mathrm{GeV}$ for BM2.
-For both benchmark parameter sets, the first-order PTs occur from the origin to the EW vacuum.
+To see the impact of PTs on the dark matter relic density specifically, we choose four benchmark parameter sets in Tab.~\ref{tab:BM}.
+All constraints in Sec.~\ref{sec:2.2} are satisfied at the benchmark parameter sets.
+Fig.~\ref{fig:contour1} shows the contours of the thermal effective potential at $T=T_n$ for BM1 and BM2 where the nucleation temperature is determined as $T_n=23~\mathrm{GeV}$ for BM1 and $T_n=25~\mathrm{GeV}$ for BM2.\footnote{ One may consider $\sqrt{\phi_1^2+\phi_2^2}/T$ at critical temperatures are too large as $10$~\cite{Basler:2016obg} because of such a low $T_n$.
+However, those values are not so sizable ($4$--$4.8$) for BM1 and BM2. } For both benchmark parameter sets, the first-order PTs occur from the origin to the EW vacuum.